-Wall St. rallies for third day as investors focus on stimulus
+Dow wraps up strongest three days since 1931

 It would flood the country with cash in an effort to stem the crushing economic impact of an intensifying pandemic that has killed about 1,000 and infected nearly 70,000 people in the United States.

-The benchmark S&P 500 index was on track for three straight day of gains for the first time since mid-February, before coronavirus fears stopped Wall Street’s 11-year bull market.
-Since Monday, the S&P 500 has surged almost 15%, although it remains down 24% from its Feb.
+As well as the Dow, the S&P 500 .SPX index logged a third straight day of gains for the first time since mid-February, before coronavirus fears stopped Wall Street's 11-year bull market.
+Since Monday, the S&P 500 has surged about 17%, although it remains down 22% from its Feb.
 19 record high.

 “It’s encouraging to see people buying a day after a big up day because we hadn’t seen that in a month,” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.
 “That doesn’t guarantee that the bottom is in, but it is indicative of a bottoming process.”

-Delta Air Lines DAL.O jumped 5.2%, while Boeing (BA.N) rose 14%, boosted by a $58 billion provision for the aerospace industry in the latest aid bill.
+Boeing Co (BA.N) rose 14%, boosted by a $58 billion provision for the aerospace industry in the latest aid bill.
 Boeing has surged over 90% in the past four sessions.

 Adding to upbeat sentiment, Federal Reserve Chair Jerome Powell said the central bank stood ready to act “aggressively” to shore up credit in the market on top of the unprecedented policy easing announced on Monday.